arshiamufti/hadoop-mapreduce/big-data.md

 Consists of a way to store data (HDFS) and process it (MapReduce).
 Data is split up and stored in a collection of machines (called a cluster).
-Then, when we want to **process** the dtaa, we process it from the location its actually stored (rather than retrive it from a central server).
+Then, when we want to **process** the dtaa, we process it from the location it's actually stored in (rather than retrive it from a central server).
 More machines can be added to the cluster as the amount of data grows.

 ### Hadoop Ecosystem